Jawaharlal Nehru

 Upon India's independence on 15 August 1947, Nehru gave a critically acclaimed speech, "Tryst with Destiny"; he was sworn in as the Dominion of India's prime minister and raised the Indian flag at the Red Fort in Delhi.
 On 26 January 1950, when India became a republic within the Commonwealth of Nations, Nehru became the Republic of India's first prime minister.
-He embarked on an ambitious program of economic, social, and political reforms.
+He embarked on an ambitious economic, social, and political reform programme.
 Nehru promoted a pluralistic multi-party democracy.
-In foreign affairs, he played a leading role in establishing the Non-Aligned Movement, a group of nations that did not seek membership in the two main ideological blocs of the Cold War.

-Under Nehru's leadership, the Congress emerged as a catch-all party, dominating national and state-level politics and winning elections in 1951, 1957 and 1962.
-Nehru remained popular with the Indian people and his premiership spanning 16 years, 286 days—which is, to date, longest in India—ended with his death on 27 May 1964 due to a heart attack.
+In foreign affairs, he led the establishment the Non-Aligned Movement, a group of nations that did not seek membership in the two main ideological blocs of the Cold War.
+Under Nehru's leadership, the Congress dominated national and state-level politics and won elections in 1951, 1957 and 1962.
+He died in office from a heart attack in 1964.

-Widely recognized as the greatest figure of modern India after Mahatma Gandhi, Nehru is also hailed as the "architect of Modern India", for his contributions in nation building, securing democracy, and preventing an ethnic civil war.
 His birthday is celebrated as Children's Day in India.

 Early life and career (1889–1912)

 Birth and family background

-Jawaharlal Nehru was born on 14 November 1889 in Allahabad in British India.
-His father, Motilal Nehru (1861–1931), a self-made wealthy barrister who belonged to the Kashmiri Pandit community, served twice as president of the Indian National Congress, in 1919 and 1928.
-His mother, Swarup Rani Thussu (1868–1938), who came from a well-known Kashmiri Brahmin family settled in Lahore, was Motilal's second wife, his first having died in childbirth.
-Jawaharlal was the eldest of three children.
-His elder sister, Vijaya Lakshmi, later became the first female president of the United Nations General Assembly.
-His youngest sister, Krishna Hutheesing, became a noted writer and authored several books on her brother.
+Jawaharlal Nehru was born on 14 November 1889 in Allahabad in British India to mother Swarup Rani née Thussu (1868–1938) and father Motilal Nehru (1861–1931).
+Both parents belonged to the community of Kashmiri Pandits, or Brahmins originally from the Kashmir valley.
+Motilal, a self-made barrister of wealth, served as president of the Indian National Congress in 1919 and 1928.
+Swarup Rani, raised in a family settled in Lahore, was Motilal's second wife, the first having died in childbirth.
+Jawaharlal was the firstborn.
+Two sisters followed, the elder of which, Vijaya Lakshmi, became the first female president of the United Nations General Assembly.
+The younger, Krishna Hutheesing, became a noted writer, authoring several books on her brother.